toyosiola/YT_user_authentication_flow_starter/README.md

 A comprehensive authentication system built with Next.js and Typescript, featuring both local authentication and OAuth capabilities.
 The system includes email verification, password reset functionality, and session management.

+This is a starter file.
+The completed project file can be found [here: Completed User Authentication Flow](https://toyosiola.gumroad.com/l/complete_user_authentication_flow)

+See how the whole project is built step by step on (Youtube)[]

 ## Features

 ### Local Authentication